Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 Noted that the `images`、`logits`、`labels`、`loss` and some other objects have no data in our definition of the job function.
 They are used to describe **the shape and attribute of data**, which is called **PlaceHolder**.

-The PlaceHolder in job function's parameter, use `Numpy.Placeholder`, `ListNumpy.Placeholder`, `ListListNumpy.Placeholder` under the `oneflow.typing` to annotate the data type of job function's parameter.
-As we call the job function, we should pass the `numpy` object
+For the parameters of the job function, we use `Numpy.Placeholder`, `ListNumpy.Placeholder`, `ListListNumpy.Placeholder` in the `oneflow.typing` package to annotate the data type of them as `numpy.ndarray`, `Sequence[numpy.ndarray]` and `Sequence[Sequence[numpy.ndarray]]` respectively.

-Besides the several types under the `oneflow.typing`.
-The variable computed by OneFlow operators or layers, like the `reshape`、`hidden`、`logits`、`loss` and some other in above code, are also PlaceHolder.
+Besides the types of `oneflow.typing`, the variables returned from OneFlow operators or layers in the job function, like the `reshape`、`hidden`、`logits`、`loss` in the code above, are also PlaceHolder.

-Either of the variables mentioned above, they inherit the base class `BlobDef` directly or indirectly, we call this object type as **Blob** in OneFlow.
+All the variables mentioned above inherit the base class `BlobDef` directly or indirectly.
+We call this object type as **Blob** in OneFlow.

-The **Blob** has no data in definition of job function.
-It only plays the role of data placeholder which is convenient to framework inference.
+The **Blob** has no data when defining the job function.
+It only plays the role of data placeholder for building the graph.

 ### The return value of the job function

 The concept of the data placeholder **Blob** is emphasized above because the return value of the job function cannot be arbitrarily specified.
-It must be `Blob` type object or the container which only contains the `Blob` object.
+It must be `Blob` type object or a container which only contains the `Blob` object.

-As the `loss` returned in the above code, its type is `Blob` object
+For example, the `loss` returned in the above code is a `Blob` object

 The return values of job function should be annotated.
 As an example, `-> tp.Numpy` in above code means the function returns a `Blob` object.

-In another example, we can annotate the return value type as `-> Tuple[tp.Numpy, tp.Numpy]`.It means the function return a `tuple` which contains two `Blob` object
+As another example, we can annotate the return value type as `-> Tuple[tp.Numpy, tp.Numpy]`.It means the function returns a `tuple` which contains two `Blob` object

 You can refer to [Get the result of the job function](../basics_topics/async_get.md) for specific examples.